rroslin/dotnet-developer-exercise/README.md

 - Email formatting should be validated to prevent bad data from being entered.

 - Mandatory fields should not be nullable unless there is a specific use case for nullability.
 This should be clarified during the requirements phase.

+API Endpoints:

+- Basing from the requirements `Employment` is being shoe-horned to managed inside the POST and PUT endpoint of the `User`.
+This is just bad coupling that will bite us in the foot later.
+A good solution would be to create nested enpoints for `Employment`, that way we can decouple and still maintain cohesion.

+- If the requirement really necessitates that employment data should be included when fetching user.
+We can create `User` details endpoint as a compromise.
+This way we can have all the details need in one call.

+- If the requirement really necessitates that employment data should be managed(added/deleted) under PUT endpoint.
+I will point that out that their are risks involved when implementing it this way:
+    - It breaks clear separation of concern.
+    - This will be hard to maintain, because `Employment` and `User` are tightly coupled, god forbid the requirements suddenly change.
+Decoupling this would be a nightmare.
+    - Poses risks in client-side, because it might be misinterpreted that deleting and creating employment in the same request.
+This make it hard to track `Employment` changes and can cause issues persisting it.

+## Finalized Requirements

+- **GET** `api/users/{userId}`: to retrieve a user by ID.

+- **GET** `api/user/{userId}/details`: to retrieve a user by ID with employment details.

+- **POST** `api/users`: to create a new user
+    - Ensure the email is unique across the entire DbContext.

+- **PUT** `api/users/{userId}`: to update an existing user, and their address.
+    - Ensure the email is unique across the entire DbContext.

+- **POST** `api/user/{userId}/employments`: to create new user employment.
+    - `EndDate` should be greater than `StartDate`.

+- **DELETE** `api/user/{userId}/employments`: to delete an existing user employment

+See Implementation for updated class definitions.

 ## License
 This project is licensed under the [MIT License](LICENSE).